t-kowalsk/btp_tokens/README.md

 The composed container named: **postgres-btp**, runs on port: **5432**, with password: **dbpass**.
 Compose creates two databases: **btp_tokens** and **btp_tokens_test**.

-Project includes two `.env.example files` (in root and in `test` folder) with database link envirenmental variable.
+Project includes two `.env.example files` (in root and in `test` folder) with database link environmental variable.
 By default login is set to **postgres** and password is set to **dbpass**.

 To copy these files run in root directory: